Accountor General Privacy Statement

-We may share your personal data with other Accountor Group companies within the limits of applicable laws and for the purposes indicated in this Statement, including marketing their products and services to you.
-Personal data is shared as part of our reporting activities on company performance and for the purposes of using centralized solutions e.g. for system maintenance and hosting of data.
-Sharing of personal data are based on our legitimate interests to enable efficient business operations and customer relationship management as well as to inform our customers of relevant services of other Accountor Group companies.
+We may share your personal data with other Accountor Group companies within the limits of applicable laws and for the purposes indicated in this Statement, including development of services, and marketing their products and services to you.
+Personal data is shared between companies belonging to Accountor Group for internal administrational purposes, for example, as part of our reporting activities on company performance and for the purposes of using centralized solutions e.g. in the use and maintenance of information and communication systems and hosting of data.
+Sharing of personal data is based on our legitimate interests to enable and develop efficient business operations and customer relationship management as well as to inform our customers of relevant services of other Accountor Group companies.

 We may also disclose your personal data to third parties, when:

 - permitted or required by law, e.g. to comply with requests by competent authorities or related to legal proceedings;